juliang22/ObsidianTimestampNotes/README.md

 ## Other Authors
-This plugin uses the react-youtube npm package: https://www.npmjs.com/package/react-youtube.
+This plugin uses the react-player npm package: https://www.npmjs.com/package/react-player.